-RG 000.18 We found that some licensees do not have appropriate arrangements to manage situations where staff, including research analysts, come into possession of MNPI.
+- RG 264.18 We found that some licensees did not have appropriate arrangements to manage situations where staff, including research analysts, come into possession of inside information.
 This includes inadequate use or supervision of restricted trading lists and information barriers (traditionally known as 'Chinese' walls).
-This can result in MNPI being managed inappropriately, including by being passed to the sales desks or to preferred clients.

-RG 000.19 We also identified inconsistent practices indicating a lack of research independence and the absence of an appropriate separation of research and corporate advisory activities.
+This can result in inside information being managed inappropriately, including by being passed to the sales desks or to preferred clients. - RG 264.19 We also identified inconsistent practices indicating a lack of research independence and the absence of an appropriate separation of research and corporate advisory activities.
 In some cases, the structure of the licensee contributed to this through, for example, inadequate physical and technological separation of research analysts from other business units within or across licensees, remuneration models and reporting lines.